Art Licensing Royalties: How to Know You’ll Earn Enough

 So how do you calculate your potential royalty earnings?

 Once you have all 3 numbers from a client, it’s easy!
 You just need to multiply them together to calculate your potential earnings.
-If you don’t want to do the math on your own, I have a simple Royalty Deals worksheet that includes an actual royalties calculator — you’ll find the worksheet inside our free resource library.
+If you don’t want to do the math on your own, I have a simple Royalty Deals worksheet that includes an actual royalties calculator — leave a comment below if you’d like a copy.

 But let’s use the two mock clients as an example here to illustrate things: